 The program consists of nine required and three elective courses (12 classes or 48 units) plus a comprehensive exam.
 (The Cybersecurity concentration requries an additional two electives.)

-For the MPA Handbook (27 Points) and order of classes, see our Advising page.
+For more program details see the MPA Handbook (26 Points) and order of classes, on our Advising page.

 - PA 603.
 Research Methods in Administration (4)